 You can't change your application after you have sent it to us.

 If there are mistakes in your application, we might ask you to fix them or explain what you meant.

-We won't accept any:
+We won't accept any late applications unless there is an extreme situation.